Bird of Paradise (aircraft): Aftermath and legacy

-Maitland was eventually promoted to colonel during World War II, commanded a B-26 Marauder bomb group in combat in 1943, then retired from the Air Corps.
+Maitland was eventually promoted to colonel during World War II, commanded a Martin B-26 Marauder bomb group in combat in 1943, then retired from the Air Corps.
 In the 1950s he became an Episcopal minister.
 Hegenberger returned to his work with the Materiel Division and won the 1934 Collier Trophy for developing the first blind flying landing system.
 He rose through the ranks to major general and command of the Tenth Air Force in China during World War II.

 The Bird of Paradise continued in service in Hawaii for three years, where it provided inter-island air transport for the Army.
 On November 15, 1929, it assisted the territorial Board of Agricultural and Forestry on Kauai by sowing seeds of the karaka tree from the air to slow the erosion process in three forest reserves near Waimea Canyon.
 Staging from Hanapepe airport, a crew of five and a forestry expert dispersed 1689 lb of seed in three flights, resulting in forest growth by 1935.
 Taken out of service in 1930 after the arrival of newer amphibian aircraft, the C-2 was disassembled and placed in storage at Luke Field, Hawaii.
 After the Territory of Hawaii agreed to preserve and display the aircraft, its legislature in 1931 refused to appropriate funds because of the Great Depression.
 Several museums expressed an interest in the aircraft, but due to the expense of shipping it to the mainland, none followed through.
 The Air Corps ordered the Hawaiian Department to build a pavilion at the entrance to Wheeler Field in which to display it, but worsening economic conditions also cancelled this project, and it was shipped back to Wright Field in either 1937 or 1938 for storage.
 In 1944, despite its obvious historic value, it was reported as intentionally destroyed "because of a critical shortage of storage space needed for the war effort."

 In becoming the first to make the transpacific crossing to Hawaii, Maitland and Hegenberger earned the third awarding of the Distinguished Flying Cross by the Air Corps and received the Mackay Trophy for that year.
 In addition, Hegenberger, Shangraw, and Hendricks were recognized in 1958 as pioneers in the use of radio beacons as a navigational aid by the Professional Group on Aeronautical and Navigational Electronics.
 Immediately after the flight, Secretary Davison said of the feat, "The flight is unquestionably one of the very greatest aerial accomplishments ever made."
 70 years later, the official history of the United States Air Force stated:

 A month after Charles Lindbergh flew nonstop from New York to Paris...(Maitland and Hegenberger)...flew...some 2400 mi from Oakland [CA] to a landfall on the island of Kauai, then to a safe landing on Oahu.
 The flight...tested not only the reliability of the machine, but the navigational skill and the stamina of the two officers as well, for had they strayed even three-and-a-half degrees off course, they would have missed Kauai and vanished over the ocean.